wp-plugins/wp-auctions/readme.txt

 6. AJAX Popup

 == Changelog ==

+= 3.3 =
+* New Feature: Customize the Contact field.
+You can request other data like phone number, address, date of birth etc...

 = 3.2 =
 * New Feature: Show auctions in sidebar widget in list or graphic format